This post may contain affiliate links, click here to learn more.

 Having another textbook explaining and showing the same thing in a slightly different manner usually won’t do the trick.
 To help you understand, you are better off watching good youtube videos on the topic.

 I hope this helped you to choose the right embryology book for your medical studies.
-If you have any other embryology books to recommend or other tips on how to study embryology in med school, contact me through the email on the about page.
+If you have any other embryology books to recommend, feel free to contact me through the email on the about page.